How I Grew My Pinterest Visibility by 500% in One Month

 BoardBooster* is a tool for Pinterest, that helps you schedule all pins for chosen boards.
 What does it mean in practice?
 You can choose boards what you want to schedule pins for and BoardBooster* will create a secret board with the same name of chosen board, so, for example, I have a board “Design Tips” so BoardBooster* created a secret board called “–Design Tips”.
 Now, you’d have to add pins to this secret board and BoardBooster* would pin those pins to you public board during the day, so don’t worry, it won’t pin like 50 pins at the same time.

 Within just one month, I was able to grow my visibility by 500% and didn’t spend thousands of hours and dollars on that.
-I know that your time is so valuable and you have 100000000 other tasks so I made it easy for you, by creating free tutorial available to download in this post or in my Library.

 How many pins should I pin?